raphlcx/fuzza/README.rst

 Architecture
 ============

-Fuzza itself is a fuzzing framework, which is broken down into a few components:
+Fuzza itself is a fuzzing application, which is broken down into a few components:

 * **Data** - Read fuzz data from external sources
 * **Transformer** - Apply transformation to fuzz data, e.g. base64 encoding, hex encoding